-Using a service-learning model, project assignments for the EPICS GOLD sequence of classes give students the skills they need to be successful.
-EPICS GOLD I focuses on project feasibility and planning; EPICS GOLD II focuses on the design and build process; and EPICS GOLD III provides an additional senior design capstone experience and is taken in addition to the senior capstone design course.
-EPICS GOLD projects usually take at least one year to complete and sometimes even four years; ongoing student participation in EPICS GOLD classes is encouraged.
+Using a service-learning model, project assignments for the EPICS sequence of classes give students the skills they need to be successful.
+Students are matched to a project in EPICS I and are introduced to design-thinking and project management skills EPICS II focuses on the design and build process..
+EPICS projects usually take at least one year to complete and sometimes even four years; ongoing student participation in EPICS classes is encouraged.

 You can be an engineer NOW!

 - It’s a great way to gain practical leadership experience while you learn.

 - Develop your communication skills – writing, speaking, graphic design – that help you sell your ideas to others.

 - Learn to budget and spend REAL MONEY!